gramaziokohler/compas_timber/docs/index.rst

 .. rst-class:: lead

-COMPAS package for modeling, designing and fabricating timber assemblies.
+This is the documentation of COMPAS TIMBER - an open-source package for modeling, designing and fabricating timber frame structures.